Driving in Florence - Do's and Don'ts

 Outside of the ZTL, the city is still divided into controlled parking zones.
 Non-residents, therefore visitors, should always park in the blue marked spaces and pay for the hours you intend to park ahead of time at the "P" parking ticket machines located nearby.
 You need to leave this ticket stub inside your car's dashboard where it can be seen.
 White lines are spaces reserved for residents only.

-The "Parterre" (Piazza Libertà), "Oltrarno" (Porta Romana), "Beccaria" and "Fortezza Fiera" (Fortezza da Basso) car parking lots, you'll find discounted daily and night-time rates so these are the best if you're intending to park for longer periods of time or throughout the night.
+At the "Parterre" (Piazza Libertà), "Porta al Prato" and "Piazza Alberti" parking lots you'll find discounted daily rates so these are the best if you're intending to park for longer periods of time or throughout the night.

 Don't want the hassle of driving but don't want to use public transportation?
 Another option to get around by car is to hire one (with the ZTL permit) with a driver, one that can take you around Florence and outside of the city.
 No hassle of parking and navigating through the streets of Florence!